The Balancing Act

 Another example is how auditors are expected to determine sample sizes.
 I think the most effective model is one which leads to consistent sample sizes on populations with similar risk profiles.
 Each model should, however, give an auditor the option to override the end result, where this is supported by adequately documented justification.

-You might also be interested in Decisions: Reducing Auditor Bias by Dave Stevens
+You might also be interested in Navigating the New Audit Quality Management Standards with Dave Stevens

 WHAT SHOULD AUDIT FIRMS BE DOING TO GET PREPARED?